Internships, Service Learning & Work Study Opportunities

-The City of Arcata Internship Program offers qualified candidates who are usually towards the end of their course of study a meaningful and educational work experience to supplement and enhance academic goals.
+The City of Arcata Internship Program offers qualified candidates, who are usually toward the end of their course of study, a meaningful and educational work experience to supplement and enhance academic goals.
 In return, the City derives the full benefit of the students' capabilities as well as gaining fresh perspectives from assistance with special projects and short-term assignments within City departments and divisions.
-Additionally, and also beneficial to student career development, City internships enable students to establish effective working relationships with industry professionals and to gain insight into local government processes while serving the broader community,
+Additionally, and also beneficial to student career development, City internships enable students to establish effective working relationships with industry professionals and to gain insight into local government procedures while serving the broader community,

 Work Study Placements

 The Federal Work-Study program benefits everyone in our community.
 Students gain an opportunity to serve our local community, explore career interests, and earn money to meet their living expenses.
 The local economy is boosted by the new employment opportunities work-study helps create.

 The Federal Work-Study program offers non-profit organizations, government agencies, and schools a reimbursement for a portion of the student’s salary.
 The positions must be career-related or academically relevant to a student’s program of study and students can perform up to 20 hours per week when school is in session and up to 40 hours per week when school is not in session.